renovate-tests/service-catalog/.github/ISSUE_TEMPLATE/chore.md

 ---
 name: "Chore \U0001F527"
 about: Internal things, technical debt, and to-do tasks to be performed.
-title: ""
+title: "[Chore]: "
-labels: chore
+labels: 'Type: Chore'
-assignees: ""
+assignees: ''

 ---

 <!-- Separate suggestions for updates to configuration or build processes and libraries / Internal things, technical debt, and to-do tasks to be performed should be reported in separate issues.-->